NETWAYS/gitlab-training/day1/01_Introduction/03_Basics.md

 * Information as a list of file-based changes
 * File changes and deltas over time
+  * Git Commit, take snapshot, store reference to that snapshot
+  * Set of snapshots of a mini-filesystem
+  * No change - link to the previous identical stored file

 <center><img src="../../_images/introduction/git_introduction_basics_01_changes.png" style="width:526px;height:305px;" alt="Basic Changes"/></center>